dane-anderson/athena/README.md

 **AI interprets.
 Python calculates.
 Specialized agents collaborate.**

-Athena currently includes a working multi-agent orchestration layer, a deterministic quantitative-finance research tool, local model execution through Ollama, and a native macOS interface.
+Athena currently includes a working multi-agent orchestration layer, a deterministic quantitative-finance research tool, local model execution through Ollama, a native macOS interface and persistent semantic memory and conversation memory using local embeddings and vector retrieval.

 Quantitative research is Athena's first major tool, not its only role.
 General requests are routed to specialized local models, while structured tasks can be delegated to deterministic tools.